Life does not change until you change yourself and I will help you to be the change you want to see in your life.

 “Life happens for you, not to you.” - Tony Robbins

-Outside of sessions, I value simplicity and presence—time with family and friends, movement, cooking, dancing, playing and listening to music, reflection, and learning.
-I’m endlessly interested in neuroscience, human psychology, philosophy, and consciousness.
+Outside of my work, I value simplicity and presence: time with family and friends, movement, music, cooking, learning, and reflection.
+I’m particularly interested in neuroscience, psychology, philosophy, and consciousness.

 Brief summary of my qualifications: